 The Synod is over!
 The Synod is over!
 Relieved or dismayed, euphoric or alarmed, we can take a deep breath and relax.
 (No, not really: now it’s time to begin sifting through the results and preparing for the real Synod.)

 The commentary has ranged from distraught to elated, but one recurring idea is that it’s been good to get things hashed out: that it’s a good sign we haven’t settled for a bland, generic document-generating process.
 Over at Shoved to Them Rebecca Frech even has a post entitled “Why I’m grateful to Cardinal Kasper,”

-She argues that a rousing debate about important questions is a wholesome and necessary thing, recalling the words of her high …continue reading
+She argues that a rousing debate about important questions is a wholesome and necessary thing, recalling the words of her high school …continue reading

 Oct.
 13 at 2:00pm